emscripten-core/emscripten/site/source/docs/compiling/Building-Projects.rst

 To see a list of all available ports, run ``emcc --show-ports``.

 .. note:: *SDL_image* has also been added to ports, use it with ``--use-port=sdl2_image``.
-For ``sdl2_image`` to be useful, you generally need to specify the image formats you are planning on using with e.g. ``-sSDL2_IMAGE_FORMATS='["bmp","png","xpm","jpg"]'``.
+For ``sdl2_image`` to be useful, you generally need to specify the image formats you are planning on using with e.g.
+  ``--use-port=sdl2_image:formats=bmp,png,xpm,jpg``.
 This will also ensure that ``IMG_Init`` works properly when you specify those formats.
 Alternatively, you can use ``emcc --use-preload-plugins`` and ``--preload-file`` your images, so the browser codecs decode them (see :ref:`preloading-files`).
-A code path in the ``sdl2_image`` port will load through :c:func:`emscripten_get_preloaded_image_data`, but then your calls to ``IMG_Init`` with those image formats will fail (as while the images will work through preloading, IMG_Init reports no support for those formats, as it doesn't have support compiled in - in other words, IMG_Init does not report support for formats that only work through preloading).```
+  A code path in the ``sdl2_image`` port will load through :c:func:`emscripten_get_preloaded_image_data`, but then your calls to ``IMG_Init`` with those image formats will fail (as while the images will work through preloading, IMG_Init reports no support for those formats, as it doesn't have support compiled in - in other words, ``IMG_Init`` does not report support for formats that only work through preloading).

 .. note:: *SDL_net* has also been added to ports, use it with ``--use-port=sdl2_net``.

 .. note:: Emscripten also has support for older SDL1, which is built-in.
   If you do not specify SDL2 as in the command above, then SDL1 is linked in and the SDL1 include paths are used.
 SDL1 has support for *sdl-config*, which is present in `system/bin <https://github.com/emscripten-core/emscripten/blob/main/system/bin/sdl-config>`_.
   Using the native *sdl-config* may result in compilation or missing-symbol errors.
   You will need to modify the build system to look for files in **emscripten/system** or **emscripten/system/bin** in order to use the Emscripten *sdl-config*.

 .. note:: You can also build a library from ports in a manual way if you prefer
     that, but then you will need to also apply the python logic that ports does.